F1tenth-labs/Lab-2/README.md

 Publisher count: 0
 Subscription count: 1
 ```
-We will be publishing to this node, so its a good idea to understand what type of message we should be sending to this node.
+We will be publishing to this node, so it's a good idea to understand what type of message we should be sending to this node.
 We can get more information on `ackermann_msgs/msg/AckermannDriveStamped` using the `ros2 interface show` command.

-NOTE: If you're wondering what is subcribed to this node, you can check yourself using `ros2 topic info /drive --verbose`
+NOTE: If you're wondering what is subscribed to this node, you can check yourself using `ros2 topic info /drive --verbose`
 ```BASH
 ○ → ros2 interface show ackermann_msgs/msg/AckermannDriveStamped
 ## Time stamped drive command for robots with Ackermann steering.